MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/build-faq-using-flow-yammer-azure.md

 In this step you'll create the structure for the list of questions and answers, and populate it with some sample questions and answers.
 Once you get the integration working with the sample, you can replace the content of the list with questions and answers that apply to your own content.

-1. Open an Office 365 connected Group in Yammer and click **SharePoint Site**.
+1. Open an Office 365 connected group in Yammer and click **SharePoint Site**.

    ![Sample of Office 365 connected Yammer group page](../media/kb/yammer-group-o365-resources.png)